dybran/Project-20/README.md

 # Project-20
-Containerizing a PHP Application using Jenkins and ECR.
+Containerizing a PHP Application using Jenkins, Terraform and ECR.